Environmental Conservation

 Promoting actions toward SDGs from the bottom up

 In order to broaden our employees' understanding of sustainability, all of our establishments are promoting actions toward SDGs from the bottom up.
-Each establishment's initiatives are reported to the SDGs Committee, and the president recognizes good efforts once a year.
+Each establishment's initiatives are reported to the Sustainability Committee, and the president recognizes good efforts once a year.

 -